Towards real-time surrogate-free Bayesian inversion for neutron reflectometry: Case studies

 The organic (OLED) devices are fabricated using spin coating.
 They comprise three main layers.
 The first being Poly(3,4-ethylenedioxythiophene):poly(styrene sulfonate) (PEDOT:PSS): This serves as the hole injection layer (HIL), facilitating charge transfer from the anode.
 Then Poly[(9,9-dioctylfluorenyl-2,7-diyl)-co-(4,4'-(N-(4-sec-butylphenyl)diphenylamine))] (TFB): This layer functions as both a hole transport layer (HTL) and an electron blocking layer (EBL), ensuring efficient charge recombination in the emissive zone.
 Finally, Poly[(9,9-di-n-octylfluorenyl-2,7-diyl)-alt-(benzo[2,1,3]thiadiazol-4,8-diyl)] (F8BT), this is the emissive layer, responsible for green light emission upon charge recombination.
 The TFB was deuterated to provide suitable neutron scattering length density contrast to accurately probe the interfacial mixing of TFB and F8BT.

 A slab model of the LED device is given in Table \ref{tbl:LED}.
 Overall, four devices are considered.
 The first is not annealed after manufacture and was tested as cast.
 The other three were annealed at temperatures of 80ºC, 140ºC and 180ºC respectively.
 Because smearing kernel sizes are not available for this dataset, a constant Gaussian smear is adopted with its size left as a further unknown parameter (see Table \ref{tbl:LED_nrparam}).
-Because the reflectivity data for all four devices was captured on the same apparatus, it is a reasonable belief that the NR parameters (smearing and background) should be shared between devices.
-For this reason (and to demonstrate the effectiveness of variational inference for NR) the parameters of all four devices are inferred jointly with the background and smearing parameters being common to all four devices.
+The four devices were measured on the same instrument and were fabricated on nominally identical silicon substrates.
+It is therefore physically reasonable to treat only the instrument-related parameters (the background level and the resolution smearing) and the substrate scattering length density as being shared between devices.
+We emphasise that the physically meaningful slab parameters of the polymer layers (their thicknesses, SLDs and interfacial roughnesses) are left entirely free and are inferred independently for each device.
+The co-fit therefore does not assume that the samples are identical; it encodes only the fact that they share a common measurement apparatus and substrate, which reduces the number of instrument nuisance parameters that must be inferred.
+For this reason (and to demonstrate the effectiveness of variational inference for NR) the parameters of all four devices are inferred jointly, with the background and smearing parameters being common to all four devices.
 In addition, the SLD value of the silicon backing (which is expected to be very close to the literature value of 2.07 for all four devices) is treated as a co-fit parameter.
 In general, wider priors are adopted that apply to all layers, representing weak prior knowledge.
 However, in order to encourage physically plausible roughness values around the native silicon oxide layer, the prior over the roughnesses either side of the oxide are constrained to values less than 8.0.
 In total this results in a posterior distribution over 59 unknown parameters.
 Given the large parameter size, approximate inference with VI will be applied here.